 Future profits vs short term cash

-In this report we assess government proposals to privatise National Air Traffic Services and the Land Registry (now shelved, we hope), and involve the private sector in Ordnance Survey and Channel 4.
+In our report with the New Economics Foundation we assess government proposals to privatise National Air Traffic Services and the Land Registry (now shelved, we hope), and involve the private sector in Ordnance Survey and Channel 4.
 These world-leading public services are all working successfully in public ownership – they are efficient and innovative.
 Not only that, but these public assets make millions in profit for the public purse.
 Privatising them will mean the government gets one off cash but future generations will lose out forever on the ongoing profits.
 Our new report explains when the public would start to lose out from sell offs.

 The Royal Mail was privatised after 500 years, despite the fact that 67% of us wanted it to be in public ownership.
 The Royal Mail was very profitable and the sell off (which ended in 2015) means that we’ll all be worse off within 10 years.